Protect Yourself & Others – Get Your Flu Shot

 When to Schedule Your Flu Shot

 It's best to get your shot by the end of October.
 If you miss that deadline, you can still roll up your sleeve later in the season.

-The Centers for Disease Control and Prevention (CDC) identifies a few rare exceptions for those who shouldn't get the vaccine, including people who are allergic to the flu vaccine or anything used to make it.
+The Centers for Disease Control and Prevention (CDC) identifies a few rare exceptions for those who shouldn't get the vaccine, including people who are allergic to the ingredients in the flu vaccine.
 If you have concerns, talk with your care team.

 You might be confused about which virus is making you sick.
 If it's the flu, there's a good chance you can remember the day and even the hour you began feeling sick.
 Other illness, including COVID-19, usually set in much more gradually.

 - Fever or chills

 - Sore throat

 - Muscle or body aches

 - Vomiting and diarrhea (more common in children)

 If you're sick, we're here to provide safe care, your way.
 There are several options to consider if you want to see a doctor.
 Those include your primary care doctor, urgent care, virtual care and, in severe cases, the emergency department.